DavidOgalo/File_Search_Server/README.md

-# AS_IntroductoryTask
+# File_Search_Server

 ## Overview

-The `AS_IntroductoryTask` is a project designed to implement and benchmark various file search algorithms to efficiently search for strings within large text files.
+The `File_Search_Server` is a project designed to implement and benchmark various file search algorithms to efficiently search for strings within large text files.
 This README provides a comprehensive guide to the project, including setup instructions, detailed descriptions of the implemented algorithms, how to run the benchmarks, and how to interpret the results.

 ## Table of Contents